 Your microbiome consists of millions of live bacteria that support many factors of your health.
-From immune support to bowel movement regularity, your gut health is incredibly important for your overall well being.1
+From immune support to bowel movement regularity, your gut health is incredibly important for your overall well-being.1

-Watch Your Sweet Tooth
+1. Watch Your Sweet Tooth

 If you have a sweet tooth, temptation seems to be everywhere during the holiday season.
 From candy canes to overly indulgent desserts, sugar and treats are enjoyed far more frequently during this time of year.

-Eat Your Veggies
+2. Eat Your Veggies

 They say “eat your veggies” for a reason: vegetables are packed with vitamins and minerals.
 Additionally, many veggie varieties are also awesome sources of fiber.
-Certain plant fibers are considered prebiotics, or indigestible starches that you probiotics use as fuel.
+Certain plant fibers are prebiotics, or indigestible starches that you probiotics use as fuel.

-Try to Stay On A Routine
+4. Try to Stay On A Routine

 Getting out of your routine can cause stress to your body, which can, in turn, negatively affect your gut microbiome.
-When possible, try to stick to your routine, even if it’s a more condensed version and your body will thank you for it.
+When possible, try to stick to your routine, even if it’s a more condensed version, and your body will thank you for it.

-Catch Your ZZZ's
+5. Catch Your ZZZ's

-Get Some Serotonin
+6. Get Some Serotonin

-Minimize Stress (If Possible!)
+7. Minimize Stress (If Possible!)

-As we already discussed, stress can wreak havoc on our microbiomes and can reshape the gut bacteria’s composition through stress hormones and inflammation.
+As we already discussed, stress can wreak havoc on your microbiomes and can reshape the gut bacteria’s composition through stress hormones and inflammation.
 This reshaping causes the gut bacteria to release metabolites, toxins, and hormones that may alter eating behavior and mood.8

 Unfortunately, stress is often unavoidable during the holiday season.
 Between family expectations, over-scheduling, and more, anxiety can certainly set in when all is said and done.
 To best manage your stress, try deep breathing practices, exercising, meditation, and trying your hand at a yoga session.

-Get Your Probiotics & Prebiotics
+8. Get Your Probiotics & Prebiotics

-Water.
+9. Water.
 Water.
 Water.

+Drinking adequate amounts of water could have a positive effect on the mucosal lining of the intestines and the balance of good bacteria in the gut.
 Drinking enough fluids is one simple way to support a healthy gut microbiota.
 Keep a full water bottle with you at all times and sip throughout the day.
-And when choosing foods, leaning on hydrating choices like cucumbers and watermelon can help you stay hydrated too.
+When choosing foods, leaning on hydrating choices like cucumbers and watermelon can help you stay hydrated too.